hl7-eu/imaging-manifest/input/pagecontent/imaging-manifest.md

 {% include variable-definitions.md %}
-The imaging manifest represents a summary of the data stored in a DICOM imaging study.
+The imaging manifest represents a summary of the data stored in a DICOM imaging study as is stored in a PACS.
 In document based deployments, it is the '*document*' that is searched for and provides the URL's that allow download of the imaging content.
 It is the data that is provided by a PACS system.
 The figure below presents an overview of the data that is part of the imaging-manifest.

 In order to keep the diagram readable, not all references are included.